What is Allure Report?

 Step 4 – Generate the Allure Report

-Note:- Make sure that you move to folder app, because the build folder is present in the app folder.
+Note:- Make sure that you move to the folder app, because the build folder is present in the app folder.

 To generate an Allure Report, use the below command.